haithemalbetairi/outlook-safe-links-formatter/README.md

-# outlook-safe-links-formatter
+# Outlook safe links formatter
-To copy links from Outlook and scan them with VirusTotal
+is mainly used for copying hyperlinks from Outlook and scanning them with VirusTotal.
+The script url-handler.py removes the URL header and [decodes](https://www.url-encode-decode.com/) the contained encoded symbols according to UTF-8 encoding standard.